Metempsychosis -- full rpg ruleset -- work in progress

 To determine your Heart Pool, add up the value of all the heart cards actually slotted.

 Whenever a player takes damage, they tap that number of Hearts, starting with the highest Heart cards.
-If there is remainder damage, do not tap card until all of it is consumed.
+If there is remainder damage, do not tap the card until all of it is consumed.

 Whenever Hearts are tapped, those tapped skill cards cannot be used and their passives/bonuses are disabled.